-In most 18-Wheeler accident cases the cause of the truck accident is simple negligence on the part of the commercial driver.
-The truck driver not paying attention, speeding, following too close, or distracted by something in the cab and causes a wreck.
+In most 18-Wheeler accident cases, the cause of the truck accident is simple negligence on the part of the commercial driver.
+The truck driver not paying attention, speeding, following too close, or being distracted by something in the cab causes a wreck.

 When a Truck Driver Commits a Crime

-In a few cases, the truck driver’s conduct goes beyond simple negligence and in those cases, criminal charges and punitive damages can be appropriate.
+In a few cases, the truck driver’s conduct goes beyond simple negligence; in those cases, criminal charges and punitive damages can be appropriate.